A Construction of Infinite Families of Good Self-Orthogonal Quasi-Cyclic Codes: A Construction of ESO/EDC/ESD QC Codes From Their Constituent Codes

 \begin{proof} This is a special case of Theorem~\ref{maintheorem1} where $s=1$, and the unique self-reciprocal irreducible factor of $x^m -1$ is $x-1$.
 Hence,

 namely, $\displaystyle{\dim \C_u = \ell\left(\frac{m^{u} -1}{m-1}\right)\left(\sum_{j=1} ^{t} \deg(g_j)\right) +k_{1, t+1} = \frac{\ell}{2}\left(m^{u} -1\right) +k_{1, t+1}}$.

-The duality of all constituent codes may be taken under the Euclidean inner product (see Remark~\ref{euclidean_hermitian_remark} - item (1)) and it is defined exclusively by the $q$-ary constituent code $C_{1,t+1}$.
+The duality of all constituent codes may be taken under the Euclidean inner product (see Remark~\ref{euclidean_hermitian_remark} - item (i)) and it is defined exclusively by the $q$-ary constituent code $C_{1,t+1}$.
 Indeed, if $C_{1,t+1}$ is ESO (resp.
 EDC or ESD), then $\C_1$ also is.
-By the recursive construction, for any $u\geq 1$. the duality of $\C_1$ defines the duality of $\C_2$, and so on.
-This avoids relying on copies of constituent codes, which would otherwise restrict the construction to only ESO codes because of the dimensional limitations of self-dual and dual-containing codes. \end{proof}
+By the recursive construction, for any $u\geq 1$, the duality of $\C_1$ defines the duality of $\C_2$, and so on.
+This avoids relying on copies of constituent codes, which would otherwise restrict the construction to only ESO (or EDC) codes because of the dimensional limitations of self-dual and dual-containing codes. \end{proof}

-\begin{remark} We note that if we want $x^m-1$ to have three distinct irreducible factors in $\F_q[x]$, of which $x-1$ is one, we need that $m$ is prime or the square of a prime, in addition to $m$ and $q$ being coprime.
+We note that if we want $x^m-1$ to have three distinct irreducible factors in $\F_q[x]$, of which $x-1$ is one, we need that $m$ is prime or the square of a prime.
 Otherwise, $m$ would have at least two distinct prime factors so that in the factorization

-where $\Phi_d$ is the $d$-th cyclotomic polynomial, there would be at least four cyclotomic polynomial factors ($1$, $m$, and $m$'s distinct prime factors).
+where $\Phi_d(x)$ denotes the $d$-th cyclotomic polynomial, there would be at least four cyclotomic polynomial factors ($1$, $m$, and the distinct prime factors of $m$).
 This would result in at least four irreducible factors.
-If $m$ is prime,